adequatica/maps-bookmarks/README.md

-# Point of Interests
+# Point of Interest

-Over the past decade I have saved over a thousand places where I have been, and will be glad if someone will finds these bookmarks useful.
+Over the past decade, I have saved over a thousand places where I have been, and I will be glad if someone finds these bookmarks useful.

 I have been using [maps.me](https://maps.me) app during all my travels since 2013, but after update 2.0 in December 2020 the app was ruined by the new owner and became completely unusable.